idra-lab/torchviz3d/README.md

 # TorchGL Viewer

 A small high-performance 3D viewer for meshes and point clouds stored as PyTorch CUDA tensors.
+It can easily handle millions of triangles at a high frame rates avoiding CPU-GPU synchronization.

 https://github.com/user-attachments/assets/9abbaaa6-29f0-4836-9118-e93a26098493